A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Nobody enjoys waiting for a website to load.
 Studies show that users expect pages to load in 3 seconds or less, and a one-second delay can decrease conversion rates by 7%.

-A fast website keeps visitors engaged, lets them quickly find the information they need, and ultimately improves their overall experience.
+A fast website keeps visitors engaged, enables them to quickly find the information they need, and ultimately enhances their overall experience.

 Improved Search Engine Ranking (SEO)